selimscode/exploring-dynamic-systems/README.md

 The notebook includes the following:

 1. Random Particles: This demonstrates the motion of particles in a 2d space.
-It offers an illustration of a world where particles are independent of one another.
+Offers an illustration of a world where particles are independent of one another.
 2. Orbital Physics: This model applies Newton's Law of Gravitation to simulate the physics of interacting bodies.
 By visualizing this, we can begin to can gain insights into the complex dynamics of interacting systems.
 3. Milky Way Simulation: This model aims to combine the previous concepts to simulate the orbital physics of our solar system.
 Using Newton's Law of Gravitation and the principles of of physics we can explore the dynamics of celestial bodies.